 Lastly, this is a non-religious meditation.
 While the theories are from Buddha, the teachings are principles on being a better person which you can learn from it or dismiss it.

 Also known as 10 days of noble silence, it really means no talking to the fellow meditators, friends or family who joined you in the retreat.

 The 10 days course is mandatory for all beginners to Vipassana.
 Thereafter, “old” students have the flexibility to go for 1 day, 3 day or return to take another 10 days course (as many times as you want).

 I had a Korean lady in my course who took the 10 days course for the 10th time.
-More will be shared in the Spoiler section on how I know about it if it is a silent course (I am no mutant ;)).
+More will be shared in the Spoiler section.

 Benefits of Vipassana